Do you want to prevent a page from reloading when someone submits one of your online forms?

 This example has a grey background, but you can change the color to something else if you’d like.
 These personalized tweaks can make your email notifications look more professional and give them a personal touch.
 Check out our guide on adding a custom header to your email template.

-Step 5: Configure Your Ajax Form Confirmations
+5. Configure Your Confirmations

 There are 3 different kinds of confirmations in WPForms: